jamesAlhassan/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 If x or y is under 0, raise the ValueError exception with the message: <name of the attribute> must be >= 0.
 Example: x must be >= 0

 Update the class Rectangle by adding the public method def area(self): that returns the area value of the Rectangle instance.

+Update the class Rectangle by adding the public method def display(self): that prints in stdout the Rectangle instance with the character # - you don’t need to handle x and y here.